Red light therapy looks simple. You turn on a panel, stand in front of it, and wait. Easy, right?

 In plain terms:

-- Too little light = no response
+- Too little light = minimal response

-- Too much light = reduced response
+- Too much light = diminishing returns

 Picture watering a plant: